pari-medical-holding-gmbh/Firepower_AzureCloud_Feed_Parser/README.md

 * Automatic policy deploy using API when changes were made to Objects (optional, caution this will also deploy other, unrelated policy changes);
 * Webex Teams alert when changes were made to Objects;
 * Continuously checking for updates with a specified time interval (optional).

-### Potential next steps

-* Create extra modules for other SaaS applications;
-* Create extra modules for other Cisco solutions (WSA, Umbrella, etc.).

 ## Solution Components